 Of course, we should also give it up for the pioneers who put Australia on the map in the first place and still throw down with the best of them.
 You’ll thus find a little old and a lot of new on our list of the best Australian men’s fashion brands & designers.
 Some have perfected the art of Sydney’s coastal aesthetic, while others have reimagined European influences to brilliant effect.
 Here are the top 28.

+When it comes to men’s fashion, Australia has many options but it’s hard to go past Academy Brand.
 The brainchild of former advertising creative Anthony Pitt, Academy Brand debuted in 2008 and has been killing it ever since.
 Unfettered men’s fashion at a great price is the name of the game here, and the label never fails to abide.
 Between its supremely accessible website and range of retail locations, this popular Australian clothing brand is always within reach.

 Do you like the sound of coastal-inspired designs and exclusive materials at completely approachable price points?
 If so, then you’ll love Assembly Label, an Aussie brand that’s been making a big scene since 2011.
 For an elevated approach to menswear basics—which will stay fresh for years to come—look no further.

 True to its name, this Australian men’s fashion brand projects freedom and independence one lookbook at a time.
 Founded by Melbourne graphic designer and music producer Nick Demkiw in 2003, Autonomy takes a diverse and kinetic approach to fashion, never getting stuck in one place for too long.
 That said, neutral colours do tend to dominate, something no one is arguing with.

 4. Barney Cools